EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: Conclusion

 \section{Conclusion}

 In this paper, we introduce \framework{}, an LLM-based explanation generation and validation framework designed to remove annotation errors from human label variation (HLV).
 Our findings show that LLMs produce more comprehensive explanations than human annotators.
 By analyzing explanation distributions before and after LLM-based validation, we demonstrate that LLM-generated explanations reliably signal valid instances of HLV, and that the validation process effectively refines these distributions to better capture human annotation variability.
 Larger context inputs and more capable models further yield more consistent and rational validation outcomes.
 Moreover, the validation process exhibits a high degree of consensus with human judgments in identifying valid labels, likely attributable to the broader range of candidate explanations considered by LLMs.
 Finally, we show that removing LLM-detected errors from the dataset yields superior fine-tuning performance compared to removing human-detected errors, underscoring the practical value of LLM-based validation for enhancing dataset quality.
+Overall, these analyses indicate that LLMs achieve strong performance on error detection tasks, often reaching levels comparable to human annotators, while additionally providing broader explanatory coverage and requiring less human expert involvement.